masagrator/nvn-shader-compiler/README.md

         Vertex = 0x1, Fragment = 0x2, Geometry = 0x4, Tess Control = 0x8,
         Tess Evaluation = 0x10, Compute = 0x20
   --enable-multithread-compilation
-        it's stubbed in every tested Switch binary, you get no warning, compiling is still single threaded. only use for it is to set flag in control section that such option was used. in case if binary will support this flag, script will fail because threading functions are not implemented into libc shim.
+        it's stubbed in every tested Switch binary, you get no warning, compiling is always single threaded.
+        only use for it is to set flag in control section that such option was used. in case if binary will support this flag, script will fail because threading functions are not implemented into libc shim.